The Power and Vestigiality of Positive Emotion – What’s Your Happiness Ratio?

 If your ratio is above 9, you’re approaching a danger zone – one with too much positivity and not enough reality.

-You shouldn’t read too much into your score, because there are grey zones between the classifications, the results of a single day can be unrepresentative, and different ratios are optimal for different people at different times.
+But don't read too much into your score.
+There are grey zones between the classifications, the results of a single day can be unrepresentative, and different ratios are optimal for different people at different times.

-But the positivity ratio is my measure of choice for mental health – much like how some people measure blood pressure or cholesterol to keep track of their heart health, starting last month I have been measuring my positivity ratio daily in order to keep track of my mental health.
+But the positivity ratio is my measure of choice for mental health – much like how some people measure blood pressure or cholesterol to keep track of their heart health, I have repeatedly measured my positivity ratio in order to keep track of my mental health.

 The many benefits of positivity.